 pir = MotionSensor(4).
 Then, we enter an infinite loop that waits for the presence of motion within the sensor’s range using

 pir.wait_for_motion().
 Finally, we take action when the PIR sensor’s state changes.
-In this case, we are only printing out to the terminal that motion has been detected.
-Below is the output.

 from gpiozero import MotionSensor, LED from time import sleep pir = MotionSensor(4) relay = LED(17) while True: pir.when_motion = relay.on pir.when_no_motion = relay.off